 Eurostar reprimanded by watchdog over £39 fare promotion

-The advertising watchdog found that the promotion applied to only a ‘very small percentage’ of available seats.
+The advertising authority found that the promotion applied to only a ‘very small percentage’ of available seats

+Related video: Eurostar boss says there is a ‘strong willingness’ to travel by train

 Eurostar has been reprimanded by the advertising watchdog after promoting a £39 fare that applied to only a “very small percentage” of available seats.